 1. Check the entire electrical path.
 Start with the power cord where it connects to your Mac and make sure it's firmly seated.
 Then make sure the other end is plugged in tightly.
 If you have anything else between the plug and the wall outlet-such as an outlet strip, surge protector, or UPS-check each of the plugs along the chain.
-While you're at it, check for crimps or sharp angles in the cords, which could mean broken wires inside.
+Also, check for crimps or sharp angles in the cords, which could mean broken wires inside.
 If you find or suspect a broken wire, replace the cord.
-(Also keep in mind that if you were using a surge protector and there was a lightning strike or power surge, it may have sacrificed itself to protect your Mac.
+(If you were using a surge protector and there was a lightning strike or power surge, it may have sacrificed itself to protect your Mac.
 Be sure to check its failure indicator.)

-If all the connections look good, try plugging a lamp or other device into the same outlet as your computer to verify that the juice is flowing.
+If all the connections look good, try plugging a lamp or other device into the same outlet as your Mac to verify that the juice is flowing.
 If not, check your building's circuit breakers.
 If it still won't turn on...

 - 2. Unplug everything from the computer except the keyboard, mouse, and display.
 Press the power key again.
 If it turns on, suspect a faulty peripheral.
 If not... - 3.
-Reset the computer's PMU, SMU, or SMC (if appropriate).
-(See Reset PMU, SMU, SMC, NVRAM, or PRAM for details.)
-Obviously, you can't perform a procedure that requires you to hold down keys while starting up if you can't start up, but most of these resets can be done without power.
+Reset the PMU, SMU, or SMC (if appropriate).
+(See Reset PMU, SMU, SMC, NVRAM, or PRAM.)
+Obviously, you can't perform a procedure that requires holding down keys while starting up if you can't start up, but most of these resets can be done without power.